israelias/resume-ux/README.md

 15. "Start" and "Close" comment wrappers are used to clarify blocks throughout index.html.
 At top level, *start* comment-tags are __block__ level and __uppercase__; and *close* comment-tags are __inline__ and __lowercase__.
 Note that this is consistent throughout index.html regardless of vertical, block-level spacing.
 At the most nested level -- such as list-items in a sub-section -- open and close comment-tags are both block-level and each closer is preceded by a `/` character.

+>*Note: All descriptions of atypical methods can be found within style blocks in style.css.*

 ### Code Testing
 ___